Feature

 practices

-- Efficiency: Save yourself manual work (and guarantee something gets done) by creating automations to run on multiple projects.Also using forms ?
-Create automations to update tasks created via form submissions.
+- Efficiency: Save yourself manual work (and guarantee something gets done) by creating automations to run on multiple projects.Also using forms?
+You can create automations to update tasks created via form submissions.

 - Prioritization: Leverage